kmkr/splendid-nudibranch/content.md

 Loc		Dumaguete, The Philippines
 Tags	2013 eel
 Latin	Gymnothorax thyrsoideus
 Desc	Moray eels are shy creatures mostly seen peeking out from rocks and coral formations, only their heads exposed.
-Most of the long slender body is hidden inside crevices, in which it retreats if you come too near.
+Most of the long slender body is hidden inside crevices, in which it retreats if you approach too fast, or come too near.

 DSC00792.jpg